vranki/laser-gcode-exporter-inkscape-plugin/README.md

 ------------------
 This project was intended to build and all in one exporting plugin for laser cutters and Inkscape 0.91.
 The project builds gcode that is compatible with a fork of Marlin designed to run on laser cutters found at https://github.com/TurnkeyTyranny/buildlog-lasercutter-marlin .
-The project is built on work by other people, thanks go out to the effort they put in before me.
-This script is released under the license GPL v2.

 Installation
 ------------

 Copy the files turnkeylaser.py and turnkeylaser.inx into your Inkscape extensions folder.
 Fire up inkscape and you will find the plugin under Extensions -> Export -> Turnkey Laser Exporter.

 This script relies on a more advanced version of the PIL library thank Inkscape for windows ships with.
 As such you need to follow these steps for windows installs of Inkscape 0.91